sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/life-of-a-code-intelligence-query.md

 The browser extension will display the same [hover overlay](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+class+HoverOverlayContainer) as the UI does.

-## LSIF API Server
+## Precise code intel server

-The [precise-code-intel-api-server](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/precise-code-intel) accepts code intelligence queries via HTTP requests.
+The [precise-code-intel-server](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/cmd/precise-code-intel-server) accepts code intelligence queries via HTTP requests.
 The payload of each query is a repository ID, a commit hash, a file path, and a position in the source file.
 The definition endpoint is defined [here](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+definitions+file:precise-code-intel/.*/routes), for example.

 Each query attempts to load a open LISF upload file (formatted as a SQLite database) from disk.
 Each LSIF upload is associated with a repository, a commit, and a _root_.
 The target LSIF upload is the upload with the same repository, commit, and a root that is a prefix of the request file path.
 If there is no LSIF upload for that exact commit, we try to load the _closest_ database by traversing ancestor and descendent commits until we find an upload with a matching repository and root.